📚 Literature Review AI

 Organise and Analyse

 Group sources thematically, chronologically, or methodologically.
-Identify patterns and themes.
+Identify patterns, themes, and contradictions.

 05